 Diocletian’s Palace is a beautiful ruin to check out.
 It’s really tall and there are costumed Roman soldiers waiting to take pictures with you at the base.
-Ha!
+That was fun to see!

 We enjoyed walking along the promenade and checked out the local market that was selling all sorts of yummy-looking Croatian goodies.
 Jackson and I got some fried fish and ate while we people watched, it was lovely.